-I'm the breeder behind Gentry’s Pride Golden Retrievers located in Albert Lea, MN.
+I'm Jordan B., the breeder behind Gentry’s Pride Golden Retrievers located in Albert Lea, MN.
 Gentry's Pride Goldens has owned and raised Golden Retrievers for over 20 years.
 Throughout our career, we have raised litters for both hunting trials and conformation shows.
 We encourage our program to complete breed clearances with passing scores before breeding.
 We hope to hear from you soon!

-What makes Jordan’s program special
+What makes your program special?

 Gentry’s Pride Golden Retrievers is a family, not just a breeding program.
 All our puppy owners are in touch with us at least once a month.
 We try to visit as many puppies as possible once a year to assure they are getting the best care possible.
 We enjoy receiving pictures, videos and messages on how our beloved puppies are doing.